phubbard67/WSR_Website/README.md

 # Walking Stalking Robots Website
-This website was built by Paul Hubbard for the band Walking Stalking Robots
+I built this website for my band Walking Stalking Robots

 ## Technologies Used
 The project was built as a Node JS application and used some open source designs from [W3Schools](https://www.w3schools.com/) while also utilizing [Bootstrap](https://getbootstrap.com/).